Lee Sun Chau: Uncle

-Brother

-Lee Sun Chau's younger brother is Wai Cheung Chau 周懷璋 (1893-1965), who was the 8th child, while Lee Sun Chau was the 6th child.
-Wai Cheung Chau graduated from the medical school of the University of Hong Kong in 1916 and subsequently practiced medicine in Hong Kong for over four decades.
-He was the superintendent of the Hong Kong Sanatorium & Hospital.
-During the Battle of Hong Kong in December 1941, he was present in the battle at Magazine Gap Road as a medical officer of St John Ambulance.
-On Magazine Gap Road, while he was in a car, the person sitting next to him was killed and he was wounded by a bullet through his lung.
-The blood clot in his lung was with him for the rest of his life.
-His medical work included the 1936 medical treatment of General Chen Jitang 陳濟棠 (1890-1954) from Guangzhou.
-As a well-respected physician, he was elected as the president of the Hong Kong Medical Association in 1939.
-In 1919, he participated in founding successful schools for work-study people and women in Hong Kong.
-He died in 1965 at the age of 72.
-His funeral was officiated by Ronald Hall (何明華, 1895-1975), Anglican Church (Hong Kong Sheng Kung Hui) Bishop of Hong Kong.

 Daughter

 Lee Sun Chau's second child, daughter Rebecca Chan Chung (鍾陳可慰) (1920-2011), was a United States World War II veteran (Nurse) with the Flying Tigers and then the United States Army in Kunming, China, where she worked under Lieutenant Colonel Dr. Fred Manget.
 In addition, as a Nurse with the China National Aviation Corporation (CNAC) (中國航空公司) during World War II, she flew over The Hump (駝峰) across the Himalayas between India and China for about 50 times.
 For her service during World War II, she was awarded U.S. World War II medals and the U.S. Congressional Gold Medal.
 After World War II, she became a Nursing educator and a leader of Nursing in Hong Kong.
 Rebecca Chan Chung's autobiography, Piloted to Serve (飛虎戰, 駝峰險, 亂世情), provides details on Lee Sun Chau.

 Granddaughter

 Lee Sun Chau's granddaughter (the second child of Rebecca Chan Chung) Deborah Chung (鍾端玲) dedicated her book Carbon Fiber Composites (1994) to the memory of Lee Sun Chau.
-Deborah Chung is an American scientist and professor, who is best known for her invention of smart concrete.
-She is ranked 1st worldwide in the research field of Building and Construction, according to a 2021 Stanford University citation-based study.
+Deborah Chung is an American scientist, university professor and a member of the American Academy of Arts and Sciences (elected in 2023).
+She is best known for her invention of smart concrete.
+She is ranked by the 2022 Stanford University study to be 13th among 315,721 materials scientists in the world (living and deceased), 10th among those that are living, and 1st among those that are female.